isabella232/advertising-cloud.en/help/dsp/campaign-management/reports/campaign-data-visualization-manage.md

 # Manage Data Visualizations

-You can change the metrics and chart mode for all data visualizations for a single campaign in Campaigns Beta.
+You can change the metrics and chart mode for all data visualizations for a single campaign.
 The changes are applied across all data visualizations for the campaign, including the Packages, Placements, and Ads tabs.

 ## Change the Metrics for a Data Visualization